lutrov/dermatos/README.md

 # Dermatos

 A simple, modern looking admin &amp; login theme.
 It's even pretty responsive, as far as CSS can manage with the core.
-Please note that this plugin completely ignores the standard admin color schemes.
+Please note that this plugin completely ignores the standard admin colour schemes.
 Why this plugin name?
 Dermatos means "skin" in Greek.

 ## Professional Support